-Applicability to Swedish circumstances is assessed on how well data items of the health economic analysis correspond with Swedish data.
-Differences in costs, mortality, quality of life, and epidemiological data, such as the prevalence of the health problem, all influence the results of the health economic analysis [14, 15].
+Transferability to Swedish circumstances is assessed on how well data items of the economic analysis correspond with Swedish data.
+Differences in costs, mortality, quality of life, and epidemiological data, such as the prevalence of the health or social problem, all influence the results of the economic analysis [15,16].
 In general, it would be preferable to obtain all data from Swedish data sources of good quality [13].
 The majority of health economic analyses are, however, performed in other countries.
-It is therefore an important part of SBU's assessment to consider the extent to which an analysis based on Swedish data would give similar results.
+It is therefore an important part of SBU assessment to consider the extent to which an analysis based on Swedish data would give similar results.
 The setting in which the evaluated method was implemented can also differ from ordinary Swedish circumstances.
 For example, certain methods may be used in primary care in some countries and in hospital care in other countries.
-As the health service setting influences the results of the health economic analysis, it is necessary to assess whether the organisational circumstances in the study are similar to Swedish circumstances.
+As the service setting influences the results of the economic analysis, it is necessary to assess whether the organisational circumstances in the study are similar to those in Sweden.

 When using the checklists it is important to remember that only a few health economic analyses fully meet the criteria.
 This does not mean that studies which do not fulfill all criteria are of no use.
-One should just be aware of the shortcomings when interpreting the results.
-The quality of studies is rated in an overall judgment as high, moderate or low.
+One should however be aware of the shortcomings when interpreting the results.
+The quality and transferability of studies are rated in overall judgments as high, moderate or low, respectively.

-In-house analyses
+In-house cost-effectiveness analyses

-Sometimes a systematic review cannot yield answers about economic issues.
-This is particularly the case when there are just a few health economic studies in a certain field and when the results of available empirical studies from other countries are not applicable to Swedish circumstances.
+Sometimes a systematic review cannot provide answers about economic issues.
+This is particularly the case when there are just a few health economic studies in a certain field and when the results of available studies from other countries are not transferable to Swedish circumstances.
 If trustworthy data on costs and effects can be obtained, SBU can make in-house and adapted analyses of cost-effectiveness.
-Such analyses are based on the established clinical evidence obtained from the medical review.
-The analyses may then be supplemented with calculations of the costs of alternatives.
+Such analyses are based on the clinical evidence obtained from the project review, supplemented with calculations of the costs of alternatives.

-Depending on the complexity of the issue and access to data, these analyses may be more or less comprehensive.
-For example, if there is evidence that two treatments have equal effects, it may suffice to compare their costs to establish which is the more cost-effective.
+Depending on the complexity of the issue and access to data, these analyses may become more or less comprehensive.
+For example, if there is evidence that two treatments have equal effects, it may suffice to compare the costs to establish which is the cost-effective alternative.
 In other cases a more comprehensive analysis of both costs and effects may be necessary.
 Sometimes it is appropriate to use available data to perform modelling analyses.
-These analyses, produced within the project, are often based on available clinical studies but adapted to Swedish circumstances (ie costs, epidemiology).
+These analyses, produced within the project, are often based on available clinical studies but adapted to Swedish circumstances (ie costs, intervention participants).
 These analyses should comply with the required standard for publication in scientific journals.
-The project's medical experts should be consulted for advice on the relevance and validity of the data used in the calculations.
-Irrespective of the form of the modelling analysis, in-house modelling exercises should be subjected to a detailed sensitivity analysis as well as to internal and external peer reviews.
+The experts affiliated to the project should be consulted for advice on the relevance and validity of the data used in the calculations.
+Irrespective of the form of the modelling analysis, inhouse modelling exercises should be subjected to a detailed sensitivity analysis as well as to internal and external peer review.